Local History - the Victorian 'water cure' doctors of Great Malvern

-As their business grew, attracting the rich and famous, the doctors decided to dissolve their partnership and set up separate practices in larger premises.
+As their business grew, attracting the rich and famous, the doctors decided to dissolve their partnership and set up separate practices in larger premises (ref 2).

-Dr James Wilson acquired land from the Mason Estate and had built a magnificent Hydrotherapy Establishment which was completed about 1848; this was often referred to as 'The Establishment'; see photo below.
+Dr James Wilson acquired land from the Mason Estate and had built a magnificent Hydrotherapy Establishment which was completed about 1848 (ref 3); this was often referred to as 'The Establishment'; see photo below.
 Next door, to the south, he later had built a large redbrick hotel, known as Malvern House, and below the Hydrotherapy Establishment, to the east, he had built a home for his wife and children named Grattan House in Orchard Road - in the 20th century Dr Wilson's home was demolished to create the Bowling Green at the south end of Priory Park.

 The Establishment, now Park View

-Sadly James Wilson died while visiting a hydrotherapy establishment in Yorkshire in 1867; he was buried in Great Malvern Cemetery which had opened in 1861; he was aged only 59 years.
-The practice was taken over by his son, and Dr Thomas Rayner (see more about below) who took a lease on the Hydrotherapy Establishment; nowadays it is a block of apartments known as Park View.
+The practice was taken over by his son, and Dr Thomas Rayner (see more about below) who took a lease on the Hydropathic Establishment; nowadays it is a block of apartments known as Park View.